Amsterdam title

 As regular visitors of this site know, our family has established a somewhat irregular tradition of spending part of the holiday season in major cities; after New York in 1999, London in 2002, and Rome in 2004, we chose Amsterdam for the 2008 edition of the series.
 We found a spectacular deal on the truly amazing Grand Hotel Amrâth Amsterdam, located in the historic Scheepvaarthuis, the former head office for the major Dutch shipping companies.
 We arrived in the evening of Friday, December 26 and began our stay with an Italian dinner and a walk through the city center.
 We had been warned that we would in all likelihood encounter rain every day; in fact, we didn't get any.
 Though it was rather cold, we had blue skies and sun during our entire stay.
 We spent most of Saturday exploring the city on foot, walking along the many beautiful canals, and visiting a large variety of bakeries and pasty shops to warm up.
 To those interested in tracing our footsteps based on the photos below, we can propose a printable Map of Amsterdam, a scan of the one we received from the hotel.

-The Grand Hotel Amrâth Amsterdam The secod floor hallway One of our rooms
+The Grand Hotel Amrâth Amsterdam The secod floor hallway

 The Grand Hotel Amrâth Amsterdam